shawnLeeZX/emacs.d/README.md

 You could setup your own following the tutorial [here](http://shawnleezx.github.io/blog/2014/08/18/learning-emacs-in-3-days/).

-Continuing the tutorial, functionalities of this `emacs.d` will be described.
+Continuing the tutorial, functionalities added after forking of this `emacs.d` will be described.

 If you find this repo useful, please give it a star!